LonDC/slate/source/index.md

 Parameter | Description
 --------- | -----------
 :database | This is the unique name of the database which can be accessed using the API 1.0 databases method.
+:collectionname | The name of the collection to get documents from

 ### Query Parameters